rust-lang/rfcs/text/0000-bench-utils.md

 cannot make any assumptions about.
 It can use `x` in any possible valid way that Rust code is allowed to without introducing undefined behavior in the calling code.
-This requires the compiler to be maximally pessimistic in terms of optimizations, but the compiler is still allowed to optimize the expression generating `x`.
+This requires the compiler to be maximally pessimistic in terms of optimizations.
 While the compiler must assume that `black_box` performs any legal mutation of `x`, the programmer can rely on `black_box` not actually having any effect (other than inhibiting optimizations).